 Executed to assess how systems behave in the face of maximum peak activity.
 To this end, the number of users increases significantly/steadily during the test period.

-Like Stress tests, Soak tests are intended to increase the number of users to monitor system behavior, but over a longer period of time.
-The objective is to observe whether a dense and continuous activity, over time, displays performance degradation and/or excess system resource demand.
+Stress tests and Soak tests are intended to increase the number of users to monitor system behavior but over a longer period.
+The objective is to observe whether a dense and continuous activity, over time, displays performance degradation and excess system resource demand.

 Verify how systems perform when during the scenario where activity is greater than normal.
 Unlike Stress tests, Spike tests take into account the user count and complexity of the actions being carried out (hence, the increase in the number of business processes generated).